 Welcome to Castle Big Band!
-We practise every week and enjoy playing the likes of Glenn Miller, Stevie Wonder, Frank Sinatra and even a bit of Aretha.
+We practise every week and enjoy playing the likes of Stevie Wonder, Frank Sinatra and Aretha Franklin amongst others.
 We hold two major concerts a year – Christmas Carnage and Summer Shambles, as well as playing at plenty of college balls.
-Our goal is to play great music and have lots of fun doing it.
-Instrumental players don’t need to audition, if you can read music, we’d love you to join us.
-We’ll be holding auditions for singers in October.
-And if that’s not enough we’re also hoping for another Big Band Tour next summer!
-We look forward to seeing you there.
-If you have any questions or just fancy a chat please email: firstname.lastname@example.org
+Instrumental players don’t need to audition, if you want to play some jazz, funk and soul just come along!
+We’ll be holding auditions for singers in October if that’s more your speed.
+You’ll also have the opportunity to join our small band where we’ll playing some Miles Davis, Herbie Hancock and other classic jazz standards!
+We look forward to seeing you there and jamming with you.
+If you have any questions or just fancy a chat please email: email@example.com

 Castle Chamber Choir & Orchestra

-Do you play an instrument or sings in a choir?
+Do you play an instrument or sing in a choir?
 The Castle Chamber Choir and Orchestra is an ensemble society that performs in around two concerts per term.
-From Vaughan Williams to Tchaikovsky, it is a great opportunity to continue practising and performing music.
-It’s also a chance to meet new people in college, and get perform for locals, family, and students alike.
-If you have any questions, feel free to email the incoming President Sian Bell at email@example.com.
-We’ll be holding auditions* in the first few weeks of term and would love to see you there! *This is subject to Covid-19.
+From Vaughn Williams to Tchaikovsky, it is a great opportunity to continue practising and performing music.
+It’s also a chance to meet new people in college, and to get to perform for locals, family, and students alike.
+If you have any questions, feel free to email the incoming President, Nicole Wong at firstname.lastname@example.org.
+We’ll be holding auditions in the first few weeks of term and would love to see you there!

 More on Castle Music…